Does a Follow Up Interview Mean You Got The Job

 Discussing Remote Versus Relocation Options

-Some organizations will explore remote work as an alternative to relocation.
-If the employer raises hybrid or remote arrangements, clarify expectations around time zone overlap, travel frequency, and local compliance.
+Some organisations will explore remote work as an alternative to relocation.
+If the employer raises hybrid or remote arrangements, clarify expectations around time-zone overlap, travel frequency and local compliance.
 Being able to offer a practical plan for remote onboarding and collaboration increases your attractiveness and reduces perceived risk.

 How Global Mobility Factors Influence Hiring Timelines

-If you need support preparing relocation checklists, visa timelines, or a decision framework for whether a move is strategically right, I work with candidates to build a personalized mobility roadmap; you can book a free discovery call to explore tailored guidance.
+If you need support preparing relocation checklists, visa timelines or a decision framework for whether a move is strategically right, I work with candidates to build a personalised mobility roadmap; you can book a free discovery call to explore tailored guidance.

 Common Mistakes Candidates Make When Interpreting Follow-Ups